-Pickleball is quickly growing around the world including Costa Rica.
+Pickleball is quickly growing around the world including in Costa Rica

 We began the tour in Playa Jaco where we roamed Jaco beach in front of our resort hotel between pickleball instruction and free-play.
 The outside pickleball courts happened to be on the edge of the beach and right next to the pool and bar – so convenient!

-On another side-trip we we visited the beautiful Alma Del Pacifico hotel and restaurant with its palm-lined, secluded beach for a wonderful lunch on the verandah.
-Following lunch, we lounged (and napped in hammocks) to the sounds, sights and smell of the ocean just feet way.
+On another side trip we visited the beautiful Alma Del Pacifico hotel and restaurant with its palm-lined, secluded beach for a wonderful lunch on the verandah.
+Following lunch, we lounged (and napped in hammocks) to the sounds, sights, and smells of the ocean just feet away.
 While shell collecting, the 80+ degree water provided a refreshing relief t the hot sun.

 Back in Jaco (and probably across all regions) many of us experienced zip-lining, ATV rides to jungle, waterfalls and pickleball….of course!

 On the bus ride to San Ramon we stopped at another private beach cove where one can picnic under the trees with monkeys and iguanas freely about.
 I did my best to lather a pickleball with banana in hopes that a monkey would want the pickleball, but after several attempts to hand feed it was only interested in the banana.
 Many were hand fed and one even had the nerved to scurry up to our table and take a banana out of a bag.
 Ha!

 In San Ramon, we shopped at a local farmers’ market and lunched at a bed and breakfast retreat high upon the majestic mountains where we witnessed the clouds and fog roll in followed by a driving rain–something that happens daily this time of the year.